 Thus far, the compliance has been quite good.
 Thats what happens when we have been fully briefed and educated with graphs and data with respect to the fight against the spread of the Covid-19 virus and know what is required from us, the citizens.

 Despite all that, there have been reports of the police and the army personnel manning strategic points within the country, having to force vehicles without the necessary inter-state travel permits to turn back to whence they came from.

 These reports are not that all surprising as it had been expected to be an issue especially with the Eid-ul-Fitri celebrations coming up this weekend, where its tradition for families to travel back home to their hometowns and villages to get together for the Syawal festivities, that the public had to be gently reminded that the fines and summonses enforced during the previous phases of the MCO has never been rescinded and are still in place.
 Hopefully, that would do the trick.

 I must admit that I rather enjoyed the lockdown.
 I was able to catch up on my reading and my writing, as well as catch up on my favourite TV shows with added bonus of other previously unheard of but no less interesting TV shows.

-The lockdown also gave me the opportunity to spend precious and much valuable time getting to know my grown-up family again, re-discovering my five grown-up sons (no daughters and daughter-in-laws though!) and their maturing but contrasting personalities, as well as savouring the delights of my wife’s TLC cooking.
+The lockdown also gave me the opportunity to spend precious and much valuable time getting to know my grown-up family again, re-discovering my five grown-up sons (no daughters though and daughter-in-laws yet!) and their maturing but contrasting personalities, as well as savouring the delights of my wife’s TLC cooking.